Chris David (footballer): Twente

 On 31 January 2015, it was announced that David was sent on loan to his former club FC Twente until the end of the season.
 The club has the possibility to make the deal permanent.
 David did previously hint his return after they were relegated to the Football League Championship.

 However, David was placed in the Jong FC Twente squad instead and made his debut against Almere City on 6 February 2015.
 David made his senior FC Twente debut on 22 February 2015, coming on as a substitute for Bilal Ould-Chikh in the 60th minute, in a 2–1 loss against Vitesse Arnhem.
 David made another league appearance, in a 1–1 draw against NAC Breda on 28 February 2015.
 After this, David continued to play for Jong FC Twente throughout the season.
 David was captain and scored his first goal, in a 2–2 draw against Volendam on 3 April 2015.
 David scored his second goal in the last game of the season against Achilles '29.
 At the end of the 2014–15 season, the club decided not to take up options to sign David permanently, as the club's financial problem believed to be the main factor.

 Upon returning to Fulham, David was among nine players to be released by the club.

 Go Ahead Eagles

 On 14 August 2015, it was announced that David has been signed by Dutch Eerste Divisie side Go Ahead Eagles.

 Cape Town City

 On 23 February 2019, Cape Town City announced the signing of David on a contract until June 2021.

+David played for Turkish side Yeni Mersin İdmanyurdu, when the region was hit by a heavy earthquake.
+He joined German side Atlas Delmenhorst from Northern Cyprus outfit Degirmenlik in January 2026.